getify/Functional-Light-JS/ch4.md

 Function composition is a pattern for defining a function that routes the output of one function call into another function call, and its output to another, and so on.

-Because JS functions can only return single values, the pattern essentially dictates that all functions in the composition (except perhaps the first called) need to be unary, taking only a single input from the output of the previous.
+Because JS functions can only return single values, the pattern essentially dictates that all functions in the composition (except perhaps the first called) need to be unary, taking only a single input from the output of the previous function.

-Instead of listing out each step as a discrete call in our code, function composition using a utility like `compose(..)` abstracts that implementation detail so the code is more readable, allowing us to focus on *what* the composition will be used to accomplish, not *how* it will be performed.
+Instead of listing out each step as a discrete call in our code, function composition using a utility like `compose(..)` or `pipe(..)` abstracts that implementation detail so the code is more readable, allowing us to focus on *what* the composition will be used to accomplish, not *how* it will be performed.

-Composition -- declarative data flow -- is one of the most important tools that underpins most of the rest of FP.
+Composition is declarative data flow, meaning our code describes the flow of data in an explicit, obvious, and readable way.

+Composition is the most important foundational pattern in all of FP, in large part because it's the only way to route data through our programs aside from using side effects; the next chapter explores why such should be avoided wherever possible.